ssongssu/rangebet/DEVELOPMENT_GUIDELINES.md

 - If chat box collapses or loses styling, check for conflicts in overrides.css
 - Make sure all !important flags are applied to chat styling
 - Check for proper DOM structure in index.html
+- Ensure minimum height and flex display properties are set

 ### Wallet Connection Issues
 - If wallet connection fails, check wallet.js for proper Phantom wallet integration